KingSora/OverlayScrollbars/README.md

 ### Initialization with an Object
 <details>
   <summary>
-    This is a in depth topic.
+    This is an in depth topic.
 Click here to read it.
   </summary>
   <br />